 Scholarship Programs: Beyond providing learning opportunities in the community, NWDA is also dedicated to supporting students and academia.
 Our scholarship programs have been available to students for over 20 years, helping students in need reach their educational and career goals.

 4. Community, Family, and Networking

 NWDA is driven by people and functions from a solid foundation of dedicated volunteers and donors.
 Our organization is a strong community of passionate individuals from all backgrounds.
 The community we build together serves to support all individuals in it.
 Our members and friends have found different benefits from this system of support, from networking within the community to finding friends and companionship.
 To support the role of the family in transmitting cultural traditions and social values to younger generations, NWDA sponsors traditional Danish holiday events.

 Our Community Partners: NWDA also connects with the broader community in the Pacific Northwest.
-We collaborate with several organizations and businesses, many of whom are organization level members of NWDA or kindly donate to NWDA and our events.
-These partners include: University of Washington Scandinavian Studies Department, UW Center for European Studies, Danes Soccer Club of Seattle, Danish Brotherhood Lodges, Danish Sisterhood Lodges, The Swedish Club, Scandinavian Specialties, The Dane café, Danish American Language Foundation, Nordia House, and others.
+We collaborate with several organizations and businesses, many of whom are organization-level members of NWDA or kindly donate to NWDA and our events.
+These partners include Scan Design Foundation, University of Washington Scandinavian Studies Department, UW Center for European Studies, Danes Soccer Club of Seattle, Danish Brotherhood Lodges, Danish Sisterhood Lodges, The Swedish Club, Scandinavian Specialties, Danish American Language Foundation, Nordic Northwest, and others.
 Thank you to our partners for helping us culturally enrich our community.

 Founded as the Danish Old People’s Home in 1923, NWDA continues to make care for elders a primary concern within its broadened mission.
 NWDA provides medical, housing, transportation, and other needed assistance to help elders stay in their own homes longer with open access to a social community.
 Following Danish tradition, NWDA provides opportunity for an active, engaged life for all.